 While it may appear obvious that a mooring should be in sheltered waters, the degree of shelter offered varies tremendously, both between different ports and even different parts of the same harbour or estuary.
 This has an important bearing on a number of factors – some moorings are “summer only”, with boats needing to go ashore or be accommodated elsewhere outside the main boating season, when the strongest gales and storms tend to be experienced.

-This is also an important consideration if you will need to reach the boat by dinghy – for this to be safe a certain amount of shelter is essential to avoid capsize or too great a risk of falling between the dinghy and the boat when boarding (see: How to pick the perfect inflatable tender).
+This is also an important consideration if you will need to reach the boat by dinghy – for this to be safe, a certain amount of shelter is essential to avoid capsizing or too great a risk of falling between the dinghy and the boat when boarding (see: How to pick the perfect inflatable tender).

 Types of mooring

-Before approaching mooring providers it’s important to have an understanding of the terminology used, so that you can have a better grasp of what’s on offer.
+Before approaching mooring providers it’s important to have an understanding of the terminology used so you can have a better grasp of what’s on offer.

 Swinging mooring – a traditional mooring in which the boat is secured only by its bow, allowing it to swing to face into either the wind or current.